stephanemora/azure-docs.fr-fr/articles/sql-database/tutorial-managed-instance-azure-active-directory-migration.md

     select * from test;
     go

-    -- Check that the SQL on-premise Windows user/group exists
+    -- Check that the SQL on-premises Windows user/group exists
     select * from sys.database_principals;
     go
     -- the old user aadsqlmi\testUser1 should be there